 What is a Grade I Listed Building?

-What is a Grade II Listed Building?
+What is a Grade II Listed Building in the UK?

-Just under 6% of all listed buildings are listed as Grade II*, with 92% simply labelled as Grade II as they are of special architectural interest.
+Just under 6% of all Grade II listed buildings are listed as Grade II*, with 92% simply labelled as Grade II as they are of special architectural interest.
 Any building or structure erected prior to 1 July 1948 can be listed.

 Most listed residential homes will fall within these brackets, meaning that when the owner is looking to carry out historical building renovation work, they must acquire the consent of the local council.